A Level Results 2018

-It has been another superb year for sixth formers at the Rochester Math School.
-The Year 13 students who collected their results enjoyed considerable success.
+It has been a superb year for sixth formers at the Rochester Math School.
+The 173 Year 13 students who collected their results enjoyed considerable success.

-39% of all grades awarded were at A* and A level, up 4% from last year, while 65% of all grades secured by these senior students were at A*-B level.
+11.5% of all grades awarded were at A*, while over 35% of all grades secured by these senior students were at A*-A grade.

-26 students, 18% of the year group, gained 3 or 4 A*/A grades, up from last year.
-5 youngsters secured 3 or 4 A* grades alone.
+35 students, 20% of the year group, gained 3 or 4 A*/A grades.
+9 youngsters secured 3 or 4 A* grades alone.

-The average points per entry, a measure of the average grade per qualification, is 236.5, the highest ever achieved by students at the school.
+The average points per entry, a measure of the average grade per A level taken, is 39.04, a B+, which is equal to the highest ever achieved by students at the school.

-Remarkably, 61 students (43% of the year group) avoided any grade lower than a B, the same proportion as last year.
+Remarkably, 75 students (43% of the year group) avoided any grade lower than a B.

 The Russell Group and Oxbridge university hopefuls from the school had particular cause for celebration.